-- You are not permitted to list products or real estate for sale on the website except in designated areas set up specifically for this purpose (which currently do not exist).
+- You are not permitted to list products or real estate for sale on the website except in designated areas set up specifically for this purpose.

 - This also includes linking to online property listings on third party websites for properties in which you have a financial or beneficial interest.